Yorm-sk/InternetStoreDatabase/README.txt

-There is 2 files for mysql database
+There is program for with SQL database, scheme is in recources.
+And there is a parser.